arifrahmanfauzi/learn-golang/README.md

-# This simple module GO
+# This is my own learn golang